welltempereddeveloper/welltempereddeveloper/_posts/2019-01-16-metric-driven-refactoring-of-legacy-code.md

 stable.
 Perhaps you're collecting the wrong metrics?
 Perhaps you're misunderstanding how the application you're dealing with actually works?

-Figure these things out. it's important to know the "why's" here.
-If you've already went through the effort of collecting metrics, but you're collecting the _wrong_ metrics, then you're actually worse off then you were before.
-Best case scenario, you have useless metrics.
-Worst case scenario, you have _misleading_ metrics, which can lead to bad decisions, which case lead to lots of headaches.
+Take time to understand these things.
+It is important to answer all of the "why's".
+If you go through the effort of collecting metrics, but end up collecting the _wrong_ metrics, then you're actually worse off then you were before.
+Best case scenario, you have spent time collecting useless metrics.
+Worst case scenario, you have _misleading_ metrics, which can lead to bad decisions, which case lead to ... bad things.

+### What's next?

+Refactor away.
+As with everything, take small steps here.
+Don't drop the app on the butcher block.
+Be deliberate about how much change in between releasing.

+Always monitor the metrics you're collecting for any changes that could be indicative of a problem (i.e. lower throughput, longer processing times).
+Ideally, you have alerts set up for when key metrics cross some thresholds.
+Hopefuly, these will give you an extra level of confidence on your current and future refactoring endeavors.